 From designing your first product roadmap to developing a growth marketing strategy to hiring new team members and scaling culture, we connect you with experienced thought leaders who can help.
 You’ll learn which kinds of VCs and partners to seek funding from (including how much from whom), and how to tackle common challenges to raising capital.
 We’ll provide you with practical “how to” knowledge and advice to help you advance your venture.

-Led by later-stage entrepreneurs and leaders within the Harvard Innovation Labs, these facilitated conversations are where our founders go deep, openly share their entrepreneurial challenges, and inspire each other.
-Founders gather for monthly meetings where two founders discuss their objectives and key results and the full group takes a deep dive into the challenges and opportunities they face.
+Led by later-stage entrepreneurs and leaders within the Harvard Innovation Labs, these facilitated conversations are where founders go deep, share their entrepreneurial challenges, and inspire each other.
+Founders gather for monthly meetings where two founders discuss their objectives and key results, and the full group takes a deep dive into the challenges and opportunities they face.
 Often, coaches bring in guests to talk through problems and host roundtable discussions, for example, on fundraising or managing an overseas development team.
-These sessions are an opportunity to strategize together and learn not only from experts, but your peers.
+These sessions are an opportunity to strategize together and learn not only from experts, but from your peers.

 During these sessions, you get all the practice you need to pitch your venture effectively, with precision and heart.
 We’ll put you in front of a diverse group of accomplished founders and investors with a proven track record of thought leadership so that you get constructive feedback and advice on how to help people understand the potential of your venture.

-LLX GEO is open to for-profit and non-profit Harvard alumni founded ventures across a wide range of industries.
+LLX GEO is open to for-profit and non-profit Harvard alumni-founded ventures across a wide range of industries.
 Your venture should be a pre-seed to seed stage venture working towards product-market fit.
 Ventures that are admitted into the program may have achieved some of the following milestones: monetization as proof of demand, an ongoing or completed pilot study, and/or meaningful feedback and traction from end-users.

 Once accepted, remember, you are part of an incredible alumni community.
 Just as founders, experts, and investors give time to this program, we hope you’ll generously support our student teams by sharing your advice and expertise with them.